MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- ---------- -->
 ###### By pressing a keyboard shortcut

-Users can press a keyboard shortcut, if the action command is enabled and the action icon is enabled.
+Users can press a keyboard shortcut, if the action command is enabled and the action icon is enabled to open the sidebar.

 * To enable the action command, see [Action commands](https://developer.chrome.com/docs/extensions/reference/commands/#action-commands) in _chrome.commands_ in API reference.
 * To enable the action icon, see [Open the side panel by clicking the toolbar icon](https://developer.chrome.com/docs/extensions/reference/sidePanel/#open-action-icon) in _chrome.sidePanel_ in API reference.